lechnerc77/azd-compatibility-azure-function/README.md

 In addition, I created a new folder called `app` which will become the home of my app-specific `.bicep` files.
 I put two empty files into this folder namely:

 - `function.bicep`: this file will contain the modules that need to be called to create the Azure Function
-- `storage-output.bicep`: this folder will contain the modules that need to be called in order create the dedicated storage for the output binding of the Azure Function
+- `storage-output.bicep`: this file will contain the modules that need to be called in order create the dedicated storage for the output binding of the Azure Function

 With that the basic folder structure is in place and we can move on to change the content.